RicardoMBorges/RI_Compass/RI_Compass_Positioning_and_Comparison.md

 -   positional isomers;
 -   terpene families;
 -   related hydrocarbons;
--   and coeluting/deconvoluted GC--MS features.
+-   and coeluting/deconvoluted GC-MS features.

 The network is therefore best described as an: